adudley78/rock-paper-scissors/README.md

-This is a Rock, Paper, Scissors game with a UI built with vanilla JavaScript.
+This is a Rock, Paper, Scissors game with a UI that's built with HTML, CSS, and vanilla JavaScript.
+Have fun!